 Milia are very small, white or yellowish bumps most often seen around the cheeks, nose, eyes forehead and chest and are tiny cysts filled with the protein, Keratin.
 They are often found in groups and are harmless.

-There are usually two ways to treat Milia, the most common is extraction where the tip of the Milia is lanced and the contents extracted.
-The second is using advanced electrolysis to effectively burn the Milia off.
-Both of these treatments are painless and you will be able to return to normal activities immediately.
+There are several ways to treat Milia, the most common is extraction where the tip of the Milia is lanced and the contents extracted.
+Another method is using advanced electrolysis to effectively burn the Milia off as does the ACCOR Plasma Skin corrector.

 Skin Tags are small, skin coloured growths that look a little like warts but are not viral.
 They tend to grow in skin folds or where there is friction such as the underarm, neck or groin.
 Skin tags are more common if you are pregnant, obese or have type 2 diabetes.